What is Health Insurance?

 - High Deductible Health Plans typically feature lower premiums and higher deductibles than traditional insurance plans.

-- If you have an HDHP, you can use a health savings account or a health reimbursement arrangement to pay for qualified out-of-pocket medical costs.
+- If you have an HDHP, you can use a health savings account to pay for qualified out-of-pocket medical costs.
 This can lower the amount of federal tax you owe.

 Catastrophic Health Insurance Plan